RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 * Memory
 * Cores

-Guest VM setup uses "root" vg0 volume group for guest.
+The guest VM setup uses a "root" vg0 volume group for guest.
 So leave as much as possible free space on vg0.

-`installimage` tool is used to install CentOS.
+The `installimage` tool is used to install CentOS.
 It takes instructions from a text file.

-Create new `config.txt` file
+Create a new `config.txt` file
 ```
 [root@server ~]# vi config.txt
 ```